anushkagaikwad-ag/anushkagaikwad-ag/README.md

  # Hey!
 Nice to see you.

-<h2 align="center">Hi, Anushka Gaikwad </h2>
+<h2 align="center"> I'm Anushka Gaikwad </h2>

 ## **ABOUT ME**

 - 🔭 I’m currently working as **MDM Developer** at **Capgemini.**

-- 🌱 I’m currently on learning journey of Data Analyst
+- 📈 I’m currently on a learning journey of Data Analyst

-- 🌱 I’m currently working on **Excel, PowerBi, SQL, Python.**
+- 🌱 I’m working on **Excel, PowerBi, SQL, Python.**

 - 💻 Check my Projects and other Repos [HERE.]()